ys/libraclips/README.md

 * `DATABASE_URL`: Auto provisioned on Heroku.
 Local default to `postgres://localhost:5432/dataclips2librato`
 * `POLL_INTERVAL`: Minimum Time Between two migrations of the measurements.

+## How to extend the possible transformations

+Adding a new class under D2L::TransformFunctions.
+This class just needs to implements two methods

+* `#accepts?(dataclip)` This method permits to find a transform function for current dataclip
+* `#call(dataclip, options)` This is the actual transformation method.
+It should returns the metrics ready for Librato.

+## TODO

+* Write tests
+* Analyse needs to write new and accurate transform functions.
+* Add Logging and better error handling
+* Add Dependency Injection to be able to be compliant with other services than Librato